 Meeting dates on Mondays and two Saturdays

 Computer literacy and ability to use Internet based instructional services (Blackboard) is required

 Crim 127 Advanced Crim Legal Process, Course #78303 taught by Dr. Kissner

 a.
-CRIM 160T Essentials of Emergency Management and Homeland Security (#36836) , taught by Dr. Clement (email@example.com) This course is on line except for two meetings on February 4 & March 25 (Both on a Monday at the Fresno County Sheriff's Office)
+CRIM 160T Essentials of Emergency Management and Homeland Security (#36836) , taught by Dr. Clement (firstname.lastname@example.org) This course is on line except for two meetings at the beginning and end of the course.
+(Both on a Monday at the Fresno County Sheriff's Office)

 b.
 CRIM 160T Desistance (#36659) taught by Dr. Hughes (email@example.com).